Phase Shift Compression for Control Signaling Reduction in IRS-Aided Wireless Systems: Global Attention and Lightweight Design: Introduction

 \section{Introduction}

-The intelligent reflecting surface (IRS), as a promising wireless innovation with the development of microelecromechanical systems (MEMS) and metamaterial, has recently attracting much attention in wireless communications and Internet of Things (IoT)\cite{MDRenzo} and \cite{YLiu}.
-The IRSs are two-dimensional man-made surfaces with low-cost passive reflecting elements with adjustable phases that are connected to base station (BS)/access points (APs) through a smart controller.
-In particular, the reflecting elements (e.g., printed dipoles) passively reflect the impinging signals with no need for radio frequency (RF) chains, such that they can be implemented/managed with orders-of-magnitude lower hardware/energy costs compared to traditional active antenna arrays.
-Moreover, since IRS is generally characterized by the low profile, lightweight, and conformal geometry, it can be easily mounted on/removed from environment objects for deployment or replacement.
-Furthermore, IRS can serve as an auxiliary device in wireless networks and can be easily integrated into them, thus providing great flexibility and compatibility with existing wireless systems (e.g., cellular or WiFi).
+Intelligent reflecting surfaces (IRS), as promising wireless innovations with the development of microelectromechanical systems (MEMS) and metamaterials, have recently been attracting much attention in wireless communications and the Internet of Things (IoT)\cite{MDRenzo, YLiu}.
+IRSs are two-dimensional, man-made surfaces with low-cost, passive reflecting elements that have adjustable phases and are connected to base stations (BS) or access points (APs) through a smart controller.
+Specifically, the reflecting elements (e.g., printed dipoles) passively reflect impinging signals without any radio frequency (RF) chains, enabling implementation and management at significantly lower hardware and energy costs compared to traditional active antenna arrays.
+Additionally, IRSs are characterized by their low profile, lightweight, and conformal geometry, making them easy to mount on or remove from environmental objects for deployment or replacement.
+Furthermore, IRSs can serve as auxiliary devices in wireless networks and can be easily integrated into them, providing great flexibility and compatibility with existing wireless systems (e.g., cellular or WiFi).

-In the IRS-assisted wireless system, it is crucial to control the phase of the reflection elements to ensure an optimized performance.
-Many studies have been conducted to determine optimal/suboptimal phases based on different optimization objectives (see, e.g., \cite{ZGao,CPan,YXu,DLi}).
-However, most existing works assume the IRS is fully aware of the quantized phase shift (QPS).
-It is in fact difficult to obtain QPS on the IRS side due to practical limits on bandwidth and data rates in feedback channels.
-This problem is neglected in existing works except our previous work\cite{XYu}.
-In our previous work\cite{XYu}, we addressed this issue by proposing an autoencoder-based neural network model named phase shift compression and denoising network (PSCDN), which compresses the QPS in the encoder at the receiver side and reconstructs it in the decoder at the IRS side.
+In IRS-assisted wireless systems, controlling the phase of reflecting elements is crucial for ensuring optimized performance.
+Numerous studies have been conducted to determine optimal or suboptimal phases based on various optimization criteria (i.e., spectral efficiency (SE) /energy efficiency (EE) maximization, power minimization, etc.) and various communication scenarios (see, e.g., wireless powered IRS \cite{HXie}, IRS with non-orthogonal multiple access (NOMA) \cite{XLi}, IRS-aided backscatter systems \cite{CZhou}).
+Besides, there have been also research efforts on investigating the impact of phase errors due to the hardware constraints on the IRS \cite{DLi1, DLi2}, coverage extension via placement optimization \cite{SZeng}, Doppler mitigation for high-speed cases \cite{WWu}, and how to determine the size of the IRS regarding the number configuration with SE and/or EE performance guarantee \cite{DLi3, DLi4}.